QuentinRa/blog.quentinra.dev/special/web/index.md

 ## ERROR 500 (Internal server error)

-Sometimes you may have an **error 500** like everything was working and now you can't check your website.
+Sometimes you may have an **error 500** like everything was working, and now you can't check your website.
 This is because you got a critical error in your code and the errors are disabled.